faheemshahzad6/faheemshahzad6/README.md

 ### About Me:
 👋 Hello!
-I'm a seasoned Python developer with extensive experience in backend development, data science, and machine learning.
+I'm a seasoned Python developer with 5+ years of experience in backend development, data science, and machine learning.
 My career is highlighted by high-quality, scalable software solutions that enhance system functionality and drive business success.
 I am passionate about exploring new technologies and methodologies that push the boundaries of software and data science.

 ### Expertise 🛠️
 - **Artificial Intelligence** 🧠: Proficient in statistical modeling, natural language processing, and neural networks, with a focus on deep learning and reinforcement learning.